bhavnamahi/chr1_bsat_project/ProjectNotebook.md

     2. Transfer to remote server: `scp "C:\Users\bhavn\OneDrive\Documents\Miga_RA\chr1_bsat_project\chm13.coloredBSAT.sorted.bed" bmahi@emerald:/private/groups/migalab/bmahi/chr1_bsat_project/bsrClustering`
     3. Extract all BSR units from this BED file into a new BED file: `grep -E '^chr1\s.*bSat\(BSR\)' chm13.coloredBSAT.sorted.bed > chm13_chr1_bSatBSR.bed`
     4. Get all sequences from BSR BED file into a FASTA file: `bedtools getfasta -fi ../chm13v2.0_chr1.fa -bed chm13_chr1_bSatBSR.bed -fo chm13_chr1_bSatBSR.fa`

+## Mentor Meeting Notes (02/28/2025)
+- Cluster BSRs then composites and see if there is a pattern there
+    - Develop HMM to find 68-bp monomers to cluster
+    - Include BSR regions near telomeric ends
+        - Possible hints exchange between telomeric and pericentromeric regions for bSats
+        - Stop analysis of these regions if they're super messy
+    - BSRs might be more similar to alphas in terms of clean repeat units
+    - Cluster by percent identity should be fine if all units are around 65-70 bp
+        - Double check sizes
+        - Exclude repeats that are super small
+- Create a BED file of regions of chr1 bsat array
+- Potentially include data from HG002
+- Align arrays from chm13 vs HG002
+    - We would have 2 arrays to compare in HG002 since it is diploid